ArctosDB/documentation-wiki/_how_to/Understanding-data-entry.markdown

 ### Data Entry form

 Arctos provides a data entry form which writes single records to the catalog record bulkloader.
-This form is highly user-customizable; it is possible to hide un-needed "fields," to carry over values, and re-arrange the form layout.
-The form may also be code-customized for collection type (=collection_cde: Bird, Ento, etc.) and for specific collections.
+This form is highly user-customizable.

 ### Single-record API